 STEP #2: The Selection

 Once the application deadline has passed, all applications are processed, and the selection process begins.
-The selection committee meets to review information on the applicants, ranks them based on ability to pay, willingness to partner, readiness for homeownership and need for improved housing.
+The selection committee meets to review information on the applicants, ranks them based on ability to pay, willingness to partner, and need for improved housing.
 We select 4 or 5 homebuyers per year.

 STEP #3: The Construction

-Future homebuyers are required to put in 500 hours of "sweat equity" before they are able to purchase their home.
-They also participate in 21 homeowner education classes.
+Future homebuyers are required to put in 500 hours of "sweat equity" (22 of the hours being homeowner education classes,) before they are able to purchase their home.

 STEP #4: The Dedication